Skip to main content

 </script>

-Notice the use of ref="box" and helpers.refs('box')?
+Notice the use of ref="target" and context.helpers.refs('target')?
 This is Coralite's safe way to query the DOM.
+The refs plugin automatically queries the DOM using uniquely compiled IDs.
 Learn more in the Managing the DOM (Refs) guide.

 For strict API type definitions, arguments, and return types, see the defineComponent API Reference.